February 5: Short Courses

 - Discuss the agency target time frames for the 1) expected submission upload duration(s) and 2) timeframe between key milestones and notifications

 - Describe the current required data standards for regulatory submissions and the status of ongoing data standards initiatives

 - Describe organizational processes and governance to ensure integrity, quality, and security of regulatory information (data, documents, records)

-- Envision the scope and future of data standards, including IDMP, with respect to systems, processes, and master data
+- Estimate the scope and future of data standards, including IDMP, with respect to systems, processes, and master data

 - Discuss ways data can be harmonized, integrated, and viewed to provide an end-to-end view of the regulatory information value chain

 - Discuss organizational implications related to increasing electronic interactions with stakeholders and health authorities

 - Explain ways to improve processes and communication of regulatory activities including communications, end-to-end processes, and integration of systems for document, submission, and records management